-Conclude: The Robbins Report was Conclude: The report was presented to presented to the two Houses prior to the Secretaries of State for Education publication as a Command Paper.
-The and Employment, Wales, Scotland and Report generated considerable media Northern Ireland in July 1997 and interest and the Government announced in both the House of immediately issued a brief statement Commons and the House of Lords at which accepted the Robbins principle which point the Committee was thanked and the student number forecasts.
-The and disbanded.
-The Dearing Report was Government agreed to make resources published as a non-parliamentary paper. available to accommodate additional The media interest at the point of growth (Tight, 2009, p.68). publication focussed on the fees and funding recommendations, although a different approach to that recommended by Dearing was later implemented.
+Conclude: The report was presented to the Secretaries of State for Education and Employment, Wales, Scotland and Northern Ireland in July 1997 and announced in both the House of Commons and the House of Lords at which point the Committee was thanked and disbanded.
+The Dearing Report was published as a non-parliamentary paper.
+The media interest at the point of publication focussed on the fees and funding recommendations, although a different approach to that recommended by Dearing was later implemented.